MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 ## TL;DR

 1. Set up Salesforce Knowledge and train your data for Salesforce Einstein.
+2. Add wss://streaming.mypurecloud.com to the list of allowed domains in the Salesforce CSP Trusted Sites settings.
-2. Configure the PureCloud for Salesforce managed package to enable client events with an event type of Notification and expand chat notifications.
+3. Configure the Genesys Cloud for Salesforce managed package to enable client events with an event type of Notification and expand chat notifications.
-3. Install the unmanaged package, add a Lightning component to an app, and add values to the PureCloudKnowledgeConstants Apex class.
+4. Install the unmanaged package, add a Lightning component to an app, and add values to the PureCloudKnowledgeConstants Apex class.
-4. Send an ACD chat message to an active user in Genesys Cloud for Salesforce and confirm that the Lightning component updates with articles.
+5. Send an ACD chat message or place a call to an active user in Genesys Cloud for Salesforce and confirm that the Lightning component updates with articles.

 ## Prerequisites

-* PureCloud for Salesforce installed in your Salesforce organization.
+* Genesys Cloud for Salesforce installed in your Salesforce organization.
   For more information, see [Set up the Genesys Cloud for Salesforce integration](https://help.mypurecloud.com/?p=39326).
   * Version of the [Genesys Cloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package that supports Lightning Message Service.
 * ACD chat working in your Genesys Cloud organization.